Open-Set Recognition in the Age of Vision-Language Models: Problem Definition

 \textbf{Dedicated Negative Embeddings:} Another approach is to create a set of augmented query embeddings $\tilde{\cE}^q = \cE^q \cup \cE^\texttt{n}$ by adding $M$ dedicated \texttt{negative} class embeddings $\cE^\texttt{n} = \{\ve^\texttt{n}_1, \dots, \ve^\texttt{n}_{M} \}$.
 The input image or detection can then be rejected as \texttt{unknown} if the image embedding is most similar to one of those \texttt{negative} embeddings $\ve^\texttt{n}_i$ rather than a query class embedding $\ve^q_j$.
 These negative embeddings can be created in one of two ways: (1) by creating \texttt{negative words}, which are then passed through the VLM text encoder to create the negative embeddings, or (2) by directly creating \texttt{negative embeddings}.

-We investigate a number of baseline options for negative embeddings: a \textbf{simple word} approach, where we use ``This is a photo.'' without specifying a class label; a \textbf{random words} method, where we generate random strings with random length between 2-8 characters (e.g. ``braxl''); a \textbf{zero embedding} approach, with an embedding vector of all zeroes, i.e. $\cE^\texttt{n} = \{\mathbf{0}\}$; and a \textbf{random embeddings} method, where we randomly draw $M$ embedding vectors from a Gaussian distribution, i.e. $\ve^\texttt{n}_i \sim \mathcal{N}(\vmu, \vSigma)$, using the mean and standard deviation from the query embedding vectors $\cE^q$.
+We investigate two baseline options for negative embeddings: a \textbf{random words} method, where we generate random strings with random length between 2-8 characters (e.g. ``braxl''); and a \textbf{random embeddings} method, where we randomly draw $M$ embedding vectors from a Gaussian distribution, i.e. $\ve^\texttt{n}_i \sim \mathcal{N}(\vmu, \vSigma)$, using the mean and standard deviation from the query embedding vectors $\cE^q$.
 We compare the effectiveness of these approaches, including for different numbers of $M$ random negative queries, in our experiments.
-Interestingly, many open vocabulary object detectors already use the zero embedding approach as a negative query approach~\cite{ovrcnn, regionclip, detic, vldet, cora}.
+Interestingly, many open vocabulary object detectors already use a negative query approach, though typically with a only single embedding vector of all zeroes~\cite{ovrcnn, regionclip, detic, vldet, cora}.